lskatz/SneakerNet/README.md

 SneakerNet produces a subfolder `SneakerNet` in your run directory.
 It also emails a report.
 To view a sample report, please go to example/M00123-18-001-test/SneakerNet/forEmail/report.html in this repository.

+## Plugins

+SneakerNet is based on plugins.
+In this context, a plugin is an independent script that can run an analysis on a run directory, accept standard inputs (e.g., `--help`), and create standard output files.

+### Plugins for developers

+Please look at the (readme for plugins)[SneakerNet.plugins/README.md].